-For individuals with chronic migraine headache who receive nVNS to prevent migraine headache, the evidence includes three RCTs.
+For individuals with chronic migraine headache who receive nVNS to prevent migraine headaches, the evidence includes three RCTs.
 The relevant outcomes are symptoms, change in disease status, quality of life and functional outcomes.
-The Non-Invasive Neurostimulation of the Vagus Nerve With the GammaCore Device for the Prevention of Chronic Migraine; nVNS: noninvasive transcutaneous vagus nerve stimulation (EVENT) RCT was a feasibility study of prevention of migraine that was not powered to detect differences in efficacy outcomes.
+The (EVENT) RCT was a feasibility study of prevention of migraine that was not powered to detect differences in efficacy outcomes.
 It does not demonstrate the efficacy of nVNS for prevention of migraine.
-The Randomized, Multicentre, Double-blind, Parallel, Sham-controlled Study of gammaCore®, a Non-invasive Vagal Nerve Stimulator (nVNS), for Prevention of Episodic Migraine (PREMIUM) RCT was a phase 3, multicenter, sham-controlled RCT including 341 randomized participants with a 12-week double-blind treatment period.
+The (PREMIUM) RCT was a phase 3, multicenter, sham-controlled RCT including 341 randomized participants with a 12week double-blind treatment period.
 The results of PREMIUM demonstrated that nVNS was not statistically significantly superior to sham with respect to the outcomes of reduction of at least 50% in migraine days from baseline to the last four weeks, reduction in number of migraine days from baseline to the last four weeks, or acute medication days.
 The PREMIUM II trial was a multicenter, sham-controlled RCT including 231 randomized participants with a 12-week double-blind treatment period.
-The trial was terminated early due to the COVID-19 pandemic and results were based on a intention to treat (mITT) population that included 113 total participants.
+The trial was terminated early due to the COVID-19 pandemic and results were based on a modified intention to treat (mITT) population that included 113 total participants.
 Results demonstrated that treatment with nVNS was not statistically significantly superior to sham with respect to the primary outcome of reduction in the number of migraine days per month during weeks 9 through 12, nor other outcomes such as mean change in the number of headache days or acute medication days.
 However, the percentage of individuals with at least a 50% reduction in the number of migraine days was significantly greater in the nVNS group than in the sham group.
 The evidence is insufficient to determine that the technology results in an improvement in the net health outcome.

-For individuals who have other neurologic, psychiatric, or metabolic disorders (e.g., epilepsy, depression, schizophrenia, noncluster headache, impaired glucose tolerance, fibromyalgia, stroke) who receive tVNS, the evidence includes RCTs and case series for some of the conditions.
+For individuals who have other neurologic, psychiatric, or metabolic disorders (e.g., epilepsy, depression, schizophrenia, noncluster headache, impaired glucose tolerance, fibromyalgia, stroke) who receive tVNS, the evidence includes RCTs, systematic reviews of these RCTs, and case series for some of the conditions.
 The relevant outcomes are symptoms, change in disease status, and functional outcomes.
 The RCTs are all small and have various methodologic problems.
 None showed definitive efficacy of tVNS in improving patient outcomes.
 The evidence is insufficient to determine that the technology results in an improvement in the net health outcome.